Robertk440/crank/readme.md

 	* Views: All Jade, divided by purpose

 ## Style
 Crank has been developed with a particular and consistent style.
+A lot of this is maintained via SCSS Linting.

 * (BEM style syntax)[http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/]
 * Tabs!
 Each consisting of 4 spaces